 The central activity of the Cranlana Programme is the Colloquium, an intensive six-day experience designed for Australia's most senior executives from the private, public and not-for-profit sectors.

 Colloquium offers a rare opportunity for leaders to deeply reflect upon the wider consequences of their decisions and actions and to ponder the question, 'what is a good society?' and the issues critical to the theory and practice of effective leadership.

 The Colloquium is held in Melbourne, Perth and Canberra and the position you hold and the level of influence you have will dictate which Colloquium venue is suited to you.
 The event is strictly limited to 20 participants and the peer level of the room is an important facet.

-If you seek a space where deep, reflective and challenging thought about the responsibility and impact of your work can be discussed in a judgement-free zone with leadership peers and intelligent moderated guidance, we encourage you to apply to attend.
+If you seek a space where you are challenged to think deeply, and reflect on the responsibility and impact of your work can be discussed, we encourage you to apply.
+Cranlana prides itself on being a judgement-free zone with leadership peers and intelligent moderated guidance.

 The Colloquium aims to enhance leadership capabilities and provide frameworks for complex decision-making.
 It does this by tackling the vital question that has captured thinkers and philosophers for millennia: how should we live together?